 The early stages of taking care of a puppy can be extremely challenging if you're not prepared.
 But it's vital to stick with it and persevere, so you can give your puppy the life they deserve and build a strong and loving bond with them.
 If you're struggling with feelings of frustration, please reach out for help, and follow the rest of the tips in this article.
 We wish you the best on your journey to raising your puppy into a happy and healthy adult dog!

 Enrolling your puppy in a pet insurance policy is another great way to prepare for their future.
-Wellness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company) reimburses for a variety of routine and preventive care expenses, allowing you to focus more on the health of your pet and less on costly veterinary bills.
+Optional Wellness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company) provides support for a variety of routine and preventive care expenses, allowing you to focus more on the health of your pet and less on costly veterinary bills.
 Click here to get a quote today!